mhernandezqa/web-app-testing-example/README.md

 ```

-* Create the starting page file, such as base_page.py, which contains the skeleton of the web page on top of which you should keep building more specific section structures.
+* Create the starting page file, such as base_page.py, which contains the skeleton of the web page on top of which you should keep building more section-specific structures.

 ```
-# Base page code
+# base_page.py code

 from selenium.webdriver.common.by import By from selenium.webdriver.support.ui import WebDriverWait